Live in rent free apartments or housing.

 Any free housing program is not intended to solve a crisis but it is rather used to address long term needs.
 In fact, it may take years for a place to become available.
 During that time-frame the family can always search for other forms of assistance.

 There is one advantage to this time-frame though.
 That is the fact that it will allow the applicant time to save money for paying a security deposit.
+It will also allow them to get new job skills and increase their income.
 As these free housing programs from HUD do not normally pay for that expense.
 Or an applicant can use the opportunity to apply for security deposit assistance.

 To learn more and find how to apply in order live rent free in government subsidized housing, contact a local Public Housing Agency.
 The search box above can be used to search for section 8 PHA by state as well as county.